itztiva/EonWPFUILauncher/readme.md

 Made using WPFUI
 Coded by itztiva
 Being used by Eon Only for now.
-Will be updated alot before release.
+Will be updated alot before release